 Hawaiian sea turtle symbolism

 The sea turtle was seen as a symbol of resurrection in Ancient Greece which makes sense because turtles are reptiles who live underwater but move onto land when they hatch so their lives seem to be split between two different worlds!
-This could also mean that sea turtles have wisdom about how life feels for other beings compared with our own human experience – what you know well, it is easy to understand others too.
+This could also mean that sea turtles have wisdom about how life feels for other beings compared with our own human experience.

 In Christianity the sea turtle has been used as a symbol of Jesus’ death and resurrection because turtles were believed to be fish who had adapted to live on land; this is similar to how Christians believe that Christ died for our sins but was resurrected in order to give us eternal life.